A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Introduction

 \subsection{Acknowledgements}

-The author is immensely grateful to his Ph.D. supervisor Oscar Randal-Williams for suggesting the application to spaces of long knots of Theorem \ref{EmbWWIThm}, and for his continuous discussions, support and motivation throughout the project.
-The author would also like to thank Manuel Krannich for pointing out to him Lemma \ref{ThetaF1nconnectivity} and how it could be used to greatly simplify our original proof of Theorem \ref{EmbWWIThm}, and Mauricio Bustamante, Tom Goodwillie, Bjørn Jahren and John Rognes for general useful conversations.
-The EPSRC supported the author with a Ph.D.
-Studentship, grant no. 2597647.
+The author is immensely grateful to his PhD supervisor Oscar Randal-Williams for suggesting the application to spaces of long knots of Theorem~\ref{EmbWWIThm}, and for his continuous support, discussions, and motivation throughout the project.
+He also thanks Manuel Krannich for pointing out Lemma~\ref{ThetaF1nconnectivity} and how it could be used to greatly simplify our original proof of Theorem~\ref{EmbWWIThm}, and Alexander Kupers for providing various comments and corrections when carefully reviewing the author's PhD thesis (which this paper was part of).
+The anonymous referees are thanked for their helpful comments, including suggesting a simpler proof of Proposition~\ref{propunstablemapsorthcalc} and encouraging the author to investigate consequences of Theorem~\ref{LongKnotsThm} for the Gromoll filtration of long knots of Budney \cite[Defn.
+3.8]{BudneyIntegralLongKnots}.
+The author is also grateful to Mauricio Bustamante, Tom Goodwillie, Bjørn Jahren, and John Rognes for general helpful conversations.
+This work was supported by an EPSRC PhD Studentship, grant no.~2597647.